davegay11/Trump-Tweets/README.md

 ## Representations / Analysis

 Because we had our data cleaned a bit early, we started using it to perform some basic analysis of his tweets.
-The files `bag_of_words.ipynb`, `n_gram.ipynb`, and `word2vec.ipynb` found in the 'representations' directory all create different NLP representations of his tweets, and start to try to make sense of them.
+The files `bag_of_words.ipynb`, `n_gram.ipynb`, and `word2vec.ipynb` all create different NLP representations of his tweets, and start to try to make sense of them.
 As the project progresses we will clean up / add more to these files.

 ## Licence